 TRAVEL ACCIDENT INSURANCE

-Q. How exactly do I go about purchasing student travel accident insurance and how much does it cost?
+Q. How do I purchase student travel accident insurance and how much does it cost?

-A. Student travel accident insurance is purchased when the Class Trip Authorization Form is filed with the Office of Finance and Administration.
-We will need a list of the students who will be participating in the class trip along with their student ID numbers attached to the Class Trip Authorization form.
+A. Student travel accident insurance is purchased when the Student Trip Authorization form is filed with the Office of the Vice Chancellor for Finance & Administration.
+A list of the students who will be participating in the class trip along with their student ID numbers must be attached to the Student Trip Authorization form.
 The cost of the insurance is .60 per student, per day, for vehicle travel and .80 per day for travel by airplane.
 The department or student organization will be back charged for the insurance expense following completion of the trip.

 Q. What does student travel accident insurance cover?

-Q. How do I, as an employee, ensure I am covered on the university travel accident insurance when traveling on behalf of UALR?
+Q. How do I, as an employee, ensure I am covered on the university employee AD&D travel accident insurance when traveling on behalf of UA Little Rock?

-A. When traveling on official UALR business employees are provided limited coverage under the university’s travel accident insurance as long as a TA form is on file.
-Even if the employee will not claim expenses for reimbursement, the TA form must be completed and the “No Cost – UALR Insurance Only” box checked.
+A. When traveling on official UA Little Rock business employees are provided limited coverage under the university’s AD&D travel insurance as long as a TA form is on file.
+Even if the employee will not claim expenses for reimbursement, the TA form must be completed and the “No Cost – UA Little Rock Insurance Only” box checked.
 Again, the employee will NOT be covered by the university’s employee AD&D travel insurance without an approved TA on file prior to the trip.

 A. Yes.
-Employees traveling internationally on university business are covered under the travel accident insurance policy.
-However, there are exclusions and it is suggested that you contact the Office of Finance and Administration (email@example.com or 501.569.3202) or Risk Management (firstname.lastname@example.org or 501.686.2940) for further clarification.
+Employees traveling internationally on university business are covered under the AD&D travel insurance policy.
+However, there are exclusions and it is suggested that you contact the Office of the Vice Chancellor for Finance & Administration (email@example.com or 501.569.3202) or Risk Management at 501.686.2940 for further clarification.